 The 2012 season was the start of injury plagued seasons for Feliz.
 He started the season as a starter for the Rangers but went on the DL in May and ended up having Tommy John surgery in August.
 He finished with a 3.16 ERA in 42.2 innings in 8 games.
 He spent most of the 2013 season on the DL, recovering from the surgery.
 In 2014, he was again injured and on the DL, pitching in just 30 games with the Rangers.
 He finished the season with a 1.99 ERA, 13 saves, and 21 strikeouts to 11 walks in 31.2 innings.

 After ending up again on the DL in 2015, the Rangers designated Feliz for assignment on July 3rd.
 He became a free agent on July 10th and signed the next day with the Detroit Tigers.
 He finished the 2015 season with 3 wins and 4 losses, 10 saves, and a 6.38 ERA in 18 games with the Rangers and 30 games with the Tigers.

 Feliz became a free agent on December 2, 2015.
 A month later, on January 6, 2016, he signed a one-year, $3.9 million contract with the Pittsburgh Pirates.
 He finished the 2016 season with 4 wins and 2 losses, 2 saves, 61 strikeouts to 21 walks, and a 3.52 ERA in 53.2 innings in 62 games.

 Feliz became a free agent again on November 3, 2016.
-He signed a one-year contract with the Brewers on January 19, 2017.
+He signed a one-year contract with the Milwaukee Brewers on January 19, 2017.
 He was released by the Brewers on June 19th and he signed with the Kansas City Royals four days later.
 The Royals released him on September 1, 2017.